surifirstpin/biplus_documentation/docs/DataRun.md

 ## Filters

-Filters removes all the data except the one you want to retrieve. filter expressions are the advanced way to limit the data.
+Filters removes all the data except the one you want to retrieve.
+Filter expressions are the advanced way to limit the data.

 **The following are the various types of filter expressions used.**